zfonemore/TRN/MODEL_ZOO.md

-# MinVIS Model Zoo
+# TRN Model Zoo

 ## Introduction

-This file documents a collection of trained MinVIS models.
+This file documents a collection of trained TRN models.
 The numbers in this page are for the specific checkpoints and are different from the paper, which are averaged from multiple runs.
 The "Config" column contains a link to the config file.
 Running `train_net_video.py --num-gpus $num_gpus` with this config file will train a model with the same setting.
-ResNet-50 results are trained with 8 GPUs and Swin-L results are trained with 16 GPUs.
+ResNet-50 results are trained with 8 GPUs.

 ## Video Instance Segmentation
 ### YouTubeVIS 2019